rthomasut/python-api-challenge/README.md

 ## Background

-In this project, we will utilize Python requests, APIs, and JSON traversals to answer a fundamental question: "What is the weather like as we approach the equator?"
+Utilize Python requests, APIs, and JSON traversals to answer a fundamental question: "What is the weather like as we approach the equator?"

 ## Part 1: WeatherPy